-The children are publicly christened Care of the the next day, in the Foundling children at chapel, during the Sunday evening nurfe. fervice; and on Monday morning they are conveyed under the care of their nurses, to their respective cottages, in the neighbourhood of the inspectors, about 20 or 30 miles from London.
-Care is taken that no nurse shall have more than one wet-nurse child at a time; and in case of the death of a child, the nurse, by the regulations of the charity, is not to be intrusted with another child; unless, upon enquiry as to the attention she has paid it, the circumstances appear to be very favorable to her.
+Care of the children are publicly christened the children at the next day, in the Foundling nurse. chapel, during the Sunday evening service; and on Monday morning they are conveyed under the care of their nurses, to their respective cottages, in the neighbourhood of the inspectors, about 20 or 30 miles from London.
+Care is taken that no nurse shall have more than than one wet-nurse child at a time; and in case of the death of a child, the nurse, by the regulations of the charity, is not to be intrusted with another child; unless, upon enquiry as to the attention she has paid it, the circumstances appear to be very favorable to her.
 The nurse is allowed three shillings a week; and, if the child is living at the end of the first year, she is intitled to a reward of ten shillings.
 The mortality among the children at nurse is very small\, compared with that of infants in almost any other situation of life.